Ford posts higher profit but faces pressure in U.S

 Ford's 2013 pretax profit of $8.57 billion was the second-highest in the last decade, trailing only 2011's $8.76 billion.

-On Tuesday, Ford said it still expected global pretax earnings of between $7 billion and $8 billion this year, with lower auto operating margins.
+On Tuesday, Ford said it still expected a global pretax profit this year of between $7 billion and $8 billion, with lower auto operating margins.

+The company has said 2014 will be the busiest launch year in its 111-year history, with plans to introduce 23 new vehicles globally, including 16 in North America.

 Ford has reduced the weight of the new truck by using more aluminum than in the current models.